dpryan79/MethIndelRealigner/README.md

 =====
  * Ensure validity of results on a non-trivial example!!!
  * Add examples and actual documentation to the README.md
- * A proper sort order won't always be maintained if a realignment results in a start position just past an ROI bounds.
-It's proving surprisingly difficult to deal with all of the edge cases of this.
-Because of this, no attempt is currently made to auto-index the output file.
  * Using a bunch of spinlocks seems like a wasteful way to multithread.
 Perhaps we can chaing wake-up between functions with condition variables.
  * During graph DFS traversal, only vertices with in-degree >1 need to be tracked.
 This is similar to a clever memory-saving trick that minia uses.
 Similarly, switching to a hash would use a little more memory but end up being faster.
  * Add CRAM support.